How to become a House League Coach (Markham Waxers)

 • Provide coaches with the tools to work effectively with young players

-• Provide coaches the training to successfully implement the HC curriculum
+• Provide coaches the training to successfully implement the Hockey Canada curriculum

 • Introduce coaches to the concepts of fair play and cooperation within the hockey environment